rtviii/biodata-integration-proposal/public/Inquiry.md

  - the resource has low interoperability or no obvious mappings to others in its family

 *It doesn't matter which slice of the biochemical "stack" you are dealing with (-omics/expression atlases/CryoEM models/sequences/...) or which format your data is in -- in fact, span is the goal*.
-*In the long run, we'd like to be able to the space of biochemical data-repositories from the same place with little friction and high (complete and dynamic) integration between the fetched data.*

 [``rtkushner@gmail.com`` ](mailto:rtkushner@gmail.com?subject=Biological+Data+Integration)